VSTOPIA/JS-Live-API/index.md

 Topics covered include:

-- Creating a new Max for Live device that uses JavaScript in "Getting Started"
+- Creating a new Max for Live device that uses JavaScript in [Getting Started](/JS-Live-API/docs/01-Getting%20Started.html)
-- Altering MIDI notes as they are played in "Real Time MIDI Processing"
+- Altering MIDI notes as they are played in [Real Time MIDI Processing](/JS-Live-API/docs/02-Realtime%20MIDI.html)
-- Techniques for understanding and debugging your code in "The Max Console"
+- Techniques for understanding and debugging your code in [The Max Console](/JS-Live-API/docs/03-The%20Max%20Console.html)
-- The basics of using "The Live API" in JavaScript
+- The basics of using [The Live API](/JS-Live-API/docs/04-The%20Live%20API.html) in JavaScript
-- "Generating MIDI Clips" with the Live API, opening the door to algorithmic composition
+- [Generating MIDI Clips](/JS-Live-API/docs/05-Generating%20MIDI%20Clips.html) with the Live API, opening the door to algorithmic composition

 The tutorials are designed to be followed in order, where later tutorials assume you know how to do the things from earlier tutorials.
 Feel free to jump into "Getting Started" if you are eager to start building.